BhavNike/BhavNike.github.io/_posts/2019-09-25-webpage_project1.md

-### To view the code developed in the project, kindly click <a href="https://github.com/BhavNike/BhavNike.github.io/blob/master/code/project1_code_link.ipynb"> here </a>
+### To view the code developed in the project
+kindly click <a href="https://github.com/BhavNike/BhavNike.github.io/blob/master/code/project1_code_link.ipynb"> here </a>